 They will best remember the lessons when you incorporate them into your everyday routines with your dog.

 Though extremely tolerant of children by nature, a Boxer’s effusive greeting could scare a small child.
-He could run into not so pleasant encounters with other dogs from the neighborhood or worse mishaps like road accident and poisoned stuff.
+He could run into not-so-pleasant encounters with other dogs from the neighborhood or worse mishaps like road accidents and poisoned stuff.

 So exercise or play with your Boxer in a fenced area or on a leash.

-If yours like to pull or stray while going on walks, opt for a body harness.
+If you like to pull or stray while going on walks, opt for a body harness.
 The chain-harness combo looks good as well as trains the Boxer to walk without pulling or straying.

 A harness is also the answer to the Boxer slipping out of the collar.
-And a properly protected screen door is the answer to one that is prone to unexpected house exit.
+And a properly protected screen door is the answer to one that is prone to unexpected house exits.

-At home, a crate for your Boxer puppy can be his safe heaven, a place where he retreats to for rest.
+At home, a crate for your Boxer puppy can be his safe haven, a place where he retreats to for rest.

 The crate is particularly useful when you are going out, leaving him alone for a while.
 Then you don’t have to worry so much about your Boxer chewing up the furniture or electrical cords in the house.
 The crate is also an excellent house training aid, as the puppy doesn’t like to soil his crate.